ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

     - Recall that there are different frame maps available for Ascending and Descending orbit directions.
 Verify that you have selected the desired orbit direction.
+    - To select a different direction, click on the Filters button and use the **Direction** filter in the **Additional Filters** section to select Ascending or Descending.

 2. Click on the desired frame and click **Build SBAS SLC Stack** to find available date pairings for that frame.